psycho-baller/local-outlook-api/README.md

 - The event search functionality can find events by partial title match
 - Event search automatically checks future months if the event isn't found in the current month
 - The programmatic email client requires Node.js but has minimal dependencies
+- Content scripts are organized in a modular fashion but don't use ES modules due to Chrome Extension limitations

 ## Programmatic Email Client